-Shopping therapy nirvana is easily destroyed when your new home decor accessory has a price sticker attached to it with a nuclear-grade hold.
-Here’s how to get that sucker off without any sticky residue.
+Shopping therapy nirvana can be easily destroyed when your new home decor accessory has a price sticker attached to it with a nuclear-grade hold.
+Before you pick and scratch away at it, risking damage to the object and your mani, read the tips below to learn how to get that sucker off without any sticky residue.

-1 A little heat can go a long way: Use a hair dryer to warm and loosen the glue beneath the sticker.
-When choosing the heat setting and how close to hold the nozzle, be mindful of the material of your purchase and any finish on its surface.
+1. A little heat can go a long way: Use a hair dryer to warm and loosen the glue beneath the sticker.
+When choosing the heat settings and how close to hold the nozzle, be mindful of the material of your purchase and any finish on its surface.
 In many cases, the sticker should lift right off without any residue.

 If all else fails...

 For especially stubborn stickers, a store-bought product may prove necessary.
-Our favourite is Goo Gone Spray Gel ($8, Canadian Tire).
+Our favourite is Goo Gone Spray Gel ($7, Canadiantire.ca).
 The company’s goo-fighting solution now comes in a convenient spray format, which is great for keeping things neat as you work.
-It is effective on most materials and can tackle any sticky situation, including gum.
-This formula is pretty powerful, so you’ll definitely want to spot test in a discreet area before getting started.
+It's effective on most materials and can tackle any sticky situation, including gum.
+The formula is pretty powerful though, so you’ll definitely want to spot test in a discreet area before getting started.